tomstafford/psy6422/docs/007-coding.md

 If you get an error message, copy and paste it into your search.

 If you are really stuck, just trying to descibe you problem is a good way of indentifying exactly what you want to do, and why you can't.
-When you've described your problem full - see this [How to make a great R reproducible example](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example) - you can ask a friend or post it to a forum.
+When you've described your problem full - see this [How to make a great R reproducible example](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example) and this [How do I ask a good question?](https://stackoverflow.com/help/how-to-ask) - you can ask a friend or post it to a forum.

 If you're on this module you can post it to Slack on the r-coding channel, or if not try seeking out R groups in your city or institution.
 Shout out to [Rladies](https://rladies.org/)